SamuelPlentz/quicktext/NEXT.md

 [x] remove as much legacy Quicktext code as possible
 [ ] move composer toolbar Experiment into a separate add-on

-[ ] make template manager use files loaded from background, parse them on its own [ ] replace XUL template manager with HTML template manager [ ] add gallery for attachments, images and text files, which are currently
+[x] make template manager use files loaded from background [ ] replace XUL template manager with HTML template manager [ ] add gallery for attachments, images and text files, which are currently
     references via file system paths, which will not work as a pure webextension